agenium-scale/boost.simd/doc/faq.md

 -------------------------------------------------

-If you require a certain intrinsic, you may search inside of **Boost.SIMD** for it and then call the relevant function.
+If you require a certain intrinsic, you may search inside of **@projectname** for it and then call the relevant function.

-In rare cases, the intrinsic may not be included in *Boost.SIMD** as we map the intrinsic wherever it makes sense semantically.
+In rare cases, the intrinsic may not be included in *@projectname** as we map the intrinsic wherever it makes sense semantically.
 If a certain intrinsic does not fit inside of this model, if may be excluded.
 In this case, you may call it yourself, however, this will not be portable.